Understanding the Legendary 2001 Nike Basketball Freestyle Commercial

-Director Paul Hunter discusses his legendary 2001 Nike basketball commercial, the inspiration behind it and why it's his favourite thing he's ever done.
+Director Paul Hunter discusses his famous 2001 Nike basketball commercial, the inspiration behind it, and why it's his favourite thing he's ever done.

 Photo by Kevin Frayer-The Canadian Press

 In 2001, Paul Hunter had already made his mark as a director of numerous famous music videos, including Puff Daddy's "Can't Nobody Hold Me Down", Notorious B.I.G.'s "Hypnotize", Mariah Carey's "Honey" and more.
 But Hunter always had an itch to direct a Nike commercial, and finally got his chance when he was approached by Nike and their marketing agency Wieden+Kennedy for an idea to merge basketball and hip-hop culture in a spot.
 At the 2001 All-Star Break, the Nike freestyle commercial made its debut:

 The commercial would go down as one of the most memorable Nike spots ever.
 Featuring pro players and streetballers in freestyle segments which, put together, recreated a classic hip-hop instrumental of Afrika Bambaataa & The Soul Sonic Force—"Planet Rock"—it had everyone figuring out how to replicate the moves that were featured, and spawned many different spoofs and homage videos in the coming years.
 One of the players featured in the video was Vince Carter, who at the time was coming off his Slam Dunk Contest win and the most popular player in the league.
 Hunter would end up shooting in Los Angeles, New York and Toronto.
 The commercial was so popular that Canadian sports television network TSN showed a 30-minute, behind-the-scenes special of the spot.